 Sharon Barnett is well known as one of Marin’s most dynamic interpretive naturalists.
 She gets children and adults excited about nature.
 Sharon teaches science at Marin Country Day School and in the hiking instructor for The College of Marin.
 Sharon is the 2011 Terwilliger Environmental Award winner for excellence in environmental education. www.Marinnature.com

 Paul Bannick is an award-winning wildlife photographer specializing in the natural history of North America with a focus on birds and habitat.
 Coupling his love of the outdoors with his skill as a photographer, he creates images that foster the intimacy between viewer and subject, inspiring education and conservation.
-Paul is the 2016 featured festival keynote speaker, will lead a private birding event, and lead the Rich Stallcup Birding Youth Birding Walk. www.paulbannick.com
+Paul was the 2016 featured festival keynote speaker, lead a private birding event, and lead a Youth Birding Walk focused on Woodpeckers. www.paulbannick.com

 Bob Battagin has birded West Marin and the San Francisco Bay Area for 17 years.
 He has led many field trips for several Bay Area Audubon Societies and has contributed monthly birding articles to the Plumas Audubon Society’s newsletter for the past 13 years.